How to Join the Lab

 Duration: One-year contract with a strong expectation of renewal pending satisfactory performance

-Project Overview: We invite applications for a post-doctoral fellow to join an exciting and transformative research project exploring wisdom and judgment across cultures.
-Under the supervision of Professors Igor Grossmann and Sam Johnson, and in collaboration with the multinational Wise Judgment Consortium, this position offers a unique opportunity to work with leading scholars from universities across Europe, Asia, Africa, and the Americas (incl.
+We invite applications for two post-doctoral fellows to join a transformative research project exploring wisdom and judgment across cultures.
+Under the supervision of Professors Igor Grossmann and Sam Johnson, and in collaboration with the multinational Wise Judgment Consortium, these positions offer unique opportunities to work with leading scholars from universities across Europe, Asia, Africa, and the Americas (incl.
 Thomas Hills, Cendri Hutcherson, and Falk Lieder).

 Key Objectives: